shubhgupta4u/shapefile-parser/README.md

 # shapefile-parser
-A Node.js/Typescript module to parse geometries data from the (*.shp) Shape file.
+A Node.js/Typescript module to parse geometries data from the (*.shp) Shape and (*.dbf) dBase files.
 ## Installation
 ```sh
 npm install shapefile-parser --save